apache/incubator-kie-kogito-runtimes/addons/common/messaging/README.md

 # Kogito Messaging Add-on

-These add-ons main purpose is to provide a handler to messages defined in BPMN processes.
+These add-ons main external purpose is to provide a handler to messages defined in BPMN processes.
 See the following sections in our documentation to find out more:

 - [Knative Eventing in Kogito services](https://docs.jboss.org/kogito/release/latest/html_single/#con-knative-eventing_kogito-developing-process-services)